zhaojh329/wifidog-ng/README.md

 # Features
 * Use epoll - Based on [libubox]: Single threaded, Fully asynchronous, No blocking operation at all
-* Writing kernel module to implement authentication management instead of using iptables to create firewall rules
+* Use ipset and writing kernel module to implement authentication management instead of using iptables to create firewall rules
 * Support HTTPS: OpenSSL, mbedtls and CyaSSl(wolfssl)
 * Remote configuration(With the help of [rtty])
 * Code structure is concise and understandable